hadenlabs/cookiecutter-terraform-module/docs/contributing.md

 # How To Contribute

-Contributions to terraform-github-repository are welcome.
+Contributions to cookiecutter-terraform-module are welcome.

 ## Getting Started